uzodinma-okafor/configure-ad/README.md

   <img src="https://i.imgur.com/7RcFReS.png" height="50%" width="50%" alt="Disk Sanitization Steps"/></p>
 <p>
-- Join Client-1 to your domain (mydomain.com)
+- Join Client-1 to your domain (din-okafor.com)

 - From the Azure Portal, set Client-1’s DNS settings to the DC’s Private IP address
 - In Azure, Locate DC's Private IP address in the VM DC's Overview
 - Open the VM Client-1 >> Select "Networking" >> Select the "Network Interface" link
-- Select "DNS Servers" in the Left Column >> Choose "Custom" DNS Servers Enter the DC's Private IP address as the DNS Server From the Azure Portal, restart Client-1
+- Select "DNS Servers" in the Left Column >> Choose "Custom" DNS Servers & enter the DC's Private IP address as the DNS Server
+- From the Azure Portal, restart Client-1
 Login to Client-1 (Remote Desktop) as the original local admin (labuser) and join it to the domain (computer will restart) Log into Client-1 (Remote Desktop) as original local admin (labuser) Right Click Start menu
 Select "System"
 Select "Rename this PC (advanced)"
 Select "Change"
-In "Domain" box type: mydomain.com
+In "Domain" box type:din-okafor.com
 Select "OK"
-In Computer Name/Domain Changes box: -"mydomain.com\jane_admin" and password Select "OK" and restart when prompted
+In Computer Name/Domain Changes box: -"din-okafor.com\jane_admin" and password Select "OK" and restart when prompted
 Login to the Domain Controller (Remote Desktop) Navigate to Active Directory Users and Computers (ADUC)